Scheduler Overview#

 While there could be only a

-, typically there are many, each
+single Survey in the CoreScheduler, typically there are many, each

 configured for different goals or methods of acquiring observations.

-are held in the CoreScheduler.survey_lists
+The Surveys are held in the CoreScheduler.survey_lists and are

-organized into “tiers” – each tier contains a list of Surveys
+organized into “tiers” – each tier contains a list of Surveys.

-for a quick check on whether
+Each Survey object can check_feasibility() for a quick check on whether

-current conditions match its requirements and calc_reward_function()
+current conditions match its requirements and calc_reward_function() for

 the full calculation of the desirability of an observation under the